martingjohn/plex/README.md

 # plex
-Plex and other useful things
+Plex with rclone mount built in